aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/index.md

 ## Source

 ???+ required "Application Source Code"
-    Code that is compiled, transpiled or interpreted for the purpose of providing a capability.
+    Code that is compiled, transpiled or interpreted for the purpose of delivering business capabilities through applications and/or services.

 ???+ required "Test Source Code"
-    Code that verifies the expected functionality of the *Application Source Code*.
+    Code that verifies the expected functionality of the *Application Source Code* and the *Infrastructure Source Code*.
 This includes source code for unit, integration, end-to-end, capacity, chaos, and synthetic testing.
 All *Test Source Code* is **required** to be stored in the same repository as the app to allow tests to be created and updated on the same lifecycle as the *Application Source Code*.

 ???+ required "Infrastructure Source Code"
     Code that defines the infrastructure necessary to run the *Application Source Code*.
 Examples of infrastructure source code include but are not limited to [AWS Cloud Development Kit](https://aws.amazon.com/cdk/), [AWS CloudFormation](https://aws.amazon.com/cloudformation/) and [HashiCorp Terraform](https://www.terraform.io/).
 All *Infrastructure Source Code* is **required** to be stored in the same repository as the app to allow infrastructure to be created and updated on the same lifecycle as the *Application Source Code*.